 Moose Ponds Loop: In an attempt to escape the crowds, we added on the Moose Ponds Loop as we were hiking around Jenny Lake.
 Huge mistake.
 The second half of the loop is just wandering around in a sea of tall, dead grass.
 You end up walking by the road.
 It got SUPER hot and there was no shade.

 Dinner at Signal Mountain Lodge: For our last night in Teton, we had our anniversary dinner at the lodge.
-Both restaurants had surprisingly good food, and the nicer of the two options was also delicious without being horrifically over-priced.
+Both restaurants had surprisingly good food and just incredible views looking out over Jackson Lake, and the nicer of the two options was also delicious without being horrifically over-priced.
 Plus, I’ve always wanted to go to a nice restaurant where it’s also totally acceptable to be in hiking clothes.
 The dream!

 What I would do differently